-Through working with Geography students across different year groups and exam boards, certain patterns of difficulty come up again and again.
-Understanding these is the first step to addressing them.
+Through working with students across a wide range of abilities and year groups, we've noticed that the same difficulties tend to come up again and again.
+Understanding these patterns is the first step to addressing them.

 Book a free consultation and we’ll help you find the right support for your child.